samyuktsriram/ClutchMomentsFootballAnalysis/README.md

 Check out the 'Demos' folder for UserGuides and demonstrations of the project!

-The data used is from Statsbomb's Open Data, found here: https://github.com/statsbomb/open-data
+The data used is from Statsbomb's Open Data as of November 16, 2021, found here: https://github.com/statsbomb/open-data

 The goal of the project is to create 2 programs: